The Ayam Cemani has certainly had people talking excitedly about it over the last few years.

-Even the name has confused meanings: Ayam means chicken in the Indonesian language, but the name Cemani can either mean the ‘village of Cemani’ in local dialect or ‘solid black’ in Sanskrit, you can take your pick.
+Even the name has confused meanings: Ayam means chicken in the Indonesian language, but Cemani can either mean the ‘village of Cemani’ in local dialect or ‘solid black’ in Sanskrit.
+You can take your pick.

 It is said by some folks to be a landrace bird, but there is evidence that it was a developed breed at some point.
 It is not a chicken of the ‘common people.

 They are thought of as good luck charms, with the blood and other parts of the bird being used in traditional medicine preparations.

 The Ayam Cemani is said to have magical powers and facilitate communication between the living and the spirit world.

 They were first imported to Europe in 1998 by a Dutchman named Jan Steverink.